Recurrent Mouth Ulcers: How To Treat Them In Simple, Affordable Ways

 • Avoid any known triggers that may aggravate or cause mouth ulcers.

-Over the counter treatment for mouth ulcers
+Over-the-counter treatment for mouth ulcers

 There are a couple of options that are available to you: